geopm/geopm/tutorial/agent/README.md

 GEOPM_AGENT=example.
 The name of the Agent should match the name returned by plugin_name() used for registration.
-This Agent requires values for two policies listed in policy_names(); these are provided in example_config.json.
+This Agent requires values for two policies listed in policy_names(); these are provided in example_policy.json.
 Pass this configuration file to launcher with the --geopm-policy option or by setting GEOPM_POLICY=example_config.json.

-TODO: run script

-The tutorials on running GEOPM found in the parent directory ($GEOPM_ROOT/tutorial) provide a good starting point for quickly running GEOPM with a simple benchmark application, geopmbench.
+Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in GEOPM_PLUGIN_PATH.

+An example run script is provided in agent_tutorial.sh.
+It uses the geopmbench application.
+Before running, build and install GEOPM and make sure that both plugins are built using the tutorial_build_*.sh script in each folder.
+During the run, the idle percent will be printed to either standard out or standard error, depending on whether it falls within the bounds set in example_policy.json.
+The run script redirects standard out/error to separate files.

+After the run completes, inspect the report and trace files generated.
+The report should show that the agent used was "example" and you should see the agent-specific details in the header and node sections of the report.
+The trace should have additional columns for the utilization percents and the signals read by the agent as returned by trace_values().